-Before you book your flight and hotel, be sure it’s feasible to get work done where you’re going.
-A remote jungle lodge sounds awesome, but how’s the WiFi?
+Before you book your flight and hotel, be sure it's possible to get work done where you're going.
+A remote jungle lodge sounds awesome, but how's the WiFi?

 A strong internet connection and cell phone service are essential for productivity and communication.
 Call your hotel and ask for confirmation that they can provide both.

-You can also check workcation forums and travel review sites to see what other travelers have to say about their experiences.
+You can also check workcation forums and travel review sites to see what other travellers have to say about their experiences.

 Find out if there are coffee shops nearby with free WiFi – you might want to station yourself there for a few hours each day.
 Does your hotel room have a comfortable desk?
 Is there a refrigerator for your snacks and bottled water?

-Noise can also be a significant issue when you’re trying to concentrate or make phone calls.
+Noise can also be a significant issue when you're trying to concentrate or make phone calls.
 Try to go somewhere quiet.
-Avoid notorious party towns, and check the local festival schedule like this one.
+Avoid notorious party towns, and check the local festival schedule.
 Remember, parades, fireworks and parties can be distracting.

 In many countries, your daily expenses will be lower than at home.
 In Mexico, for example, dinner from a taco stand might cost less than a cup of coffee in Vancouver.